EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 Easy Access Toilets

-If you struggle to get on and off a toilet and find yourself looking for the closed grab rail, you may find it much easier with a toilet support rail.
+If you struggle to get on and off a toilet and find yourself looking for the closed grab rail, you may find it easier with a toilet support rail.
 The AKW Fold-Up Toilet Support Grab Rail with Adjustable Leg is a great option for toilet support.
 What makes this rail a good option is that you can fold it away when not in use.
-This will make navigating your bathroom a lot easier as there are less obstacles for you to move around.
+This will make navigating your bathroom a lot easier by opening up the floor space in your bathroom.

 Finishing Touches